-iPhone 8 rumor roundup: What you need to know right now!
+iPhone 8 rumor roundup: Everything you need to know

 Apple could certainly engineer a Smart Connector for iPhone 8, but what it would be used for is a more interesting question.
 Apple made a smaller Smart Keyboard for the 9.7-inch iPad Pro, but would the company make an even smaller one for iPhone 8 Plus?
 For iPhone 8 standard?

 Apple hasn't updated the resolution on iPhone or iPhone Plus since 2014.
-It makes them less than desirable for application like VR, and less than competitive when it comes to spec comparisons.
+As such, it makes them less than desirable for applications like VR, and less than competitive when it comes to spec comparisons.
 It does make them more energy efficient, though, given they still use LCD rather than OLED panels.

 There have been rumors that we could see a bump to 1920 x 1080 for the 4.7-inch model and 2560 x 1440 for the 5.5-inch model.

-Note: Update: Despite previous rumors of severe delays, a new report (via Digitimes) claims that after a September introduction, all three of Apple's rumored new phones for 2017, including the iPhone 8, will launch in October.
-While that would indeed be later than previous years, it is said that actual production of devices will happen on schedule.
-Update: DigiTimes, all three of Apple's rumored 2017 iPhones, the iPhone 7s, iPhone 7s Plus, and iPhone 8 will feature reinforced glass bodies with metal frames, with the iPhone 7s and iPhone 7s Plus featuring aluminum frames, and the iPhone 8 sporting a stainless steel one.
-The iPhone 8 is also the only one of the three models said to have an AMOLED display.